Private Journeys

 Day 5

-Bus transfer to Trinidad, UNESCO World Heritage Site.
+Road transfer to Trinidad, UNESCO World Heritage Site.

-Transfer by coach to Trinidad, a beautifully preserved colonial town with numerous eateries and live music venues set in some of Cuba’s loveliest scenery.
+Transfer to Trinidad, a beautifully preserved colonial town with numerous eateries and live music venues set in some of Cuba’s loveliest scenery.
 Trinidad was declared a UNESCO World Heritage Site in 1988.
 Its popularity has not affected its colonial charm and unhurried atmosphere.

 Low-rise, brightly painted houses with vast shutters open out onto cobbled streets, palm trees dot the main plaza and evening entertainment continues into the early hours with dancing and music each night.